OAGi/Score/docs/user_guide/index.rst

 This tab provides analytics about the BIEs and comprises the following
 panels:

--  “Total BIEs by states” that displays the number of all BIEs existing in Score per state (WIP, QA and Production).
+-  "Total BIEs by states" that displays the number of all BIEs existing in Score per state (WIP, QA and Production).
 The number includes all BIEs regardless of the release they belong to.

--  “My BIEs by states” that displays the number of BIEs owned by the current user per state.
+-  "My BIEs by states" that displays the number of BIEs owned by the current user per state.

--  “BIEs by users and states”.
+-  "BIEs by users and states".
 This panel displays the number of BIEs per user and state including the number of BIEs per user.
-The panel offers the “User” filter to narrow down its results to a specific user.
-To do so, click on the “User” filter field, and select the desired user.
+The panel offers the "User" filter to narrow down its results to a specific user.
+To do so, click on the "User" filter field, and select the desired user.

--  “My recent BIEs” that displays the five (5) most recently modified or created BIEs.
+-  "My recent BIEs" that displays the five (5) most recently modified or created BIEs.

-The “Branch” drop-down field allows for filtering the above panels based on the release.
-If the “All” option is selected, the above panel provides analytics for all BIEs regardless of their release.
+The "Branch" drop-down field allows for filtering the above panels based on the release.
+If the "All" option is selected, the above panel provides analytics for all BIEs regardless of their release.

 User Extensions Tab